smarter-project/documentation/charts/smarter-edge/README.md

 # smarter-edge

-This chart deploys all the edge components and infrastructure for SMARTER including cni, dns and smarter-device-manager and creates a single lable that installs a pod for each in a node, smarter-edge=enabled.
+This chart deploys all the edge components and infrastructure for SMARTER including cni, dns and smarter-device-manager and creates a single label that installs a pod for each in a node, smarter-edge=enabled.

 For more information on smarter go to https://getsmarter.io